 Balamb’s ambush doesn’t count for much.
 Galbadia – commanded by Seifer – was far better equipped and prepared.
 Balamb has a force of teenagers and SeeDs depleted by the conflict with NORG, not to forget children (three of them, anyways, but that may have been the game scrimping around its memory limitations), whereas Galbadia has the Galbadian army.
 Also bikes launched from rocket platforms.
 Also that.
 That is also a thing.

 We take control of Zell to repel boarders, though he and the others (always Rinoa, and in our case also Quistis) aren’t very good at it, with bikers getting past them left and right without so much as an attempt.
 Zell then shows his commitment to the moment by handing Squall’s ring to Rinoa, promising to make a copy of it for her.
 Uh… huh.
 Yup, I’m really confused and getting closer to feeling like this is creepy at this point.
 After doing that, Zell went back to confronting boarders, only for the camera to cut to pre-rendered CG and reveal there’s no one there!
 So why the hell have I been walking in this direction while bad guys on bikes are driving the other way?
 The design answer is that you had to walk here so the game can screw you over when Galbadia collides with Balamb and knocks off a chunk, leaving Rinoa hanging onto some of the exposed rock still attached to the bottom of Balamb.
-Again: you weren’t here for a reason, the developers just forced you here to suit a CG.
+In short: you weren’t here for a reason, and indeed your characters ignored the invasion to get here.
+The developers just forced you here to suit a CG.
 Zell goes off to run for a rope to rescue her, as I complained to Kyle about him not shouting an order for someone else to find the damn thing.
 I mean, really: not only did we run past the former site of Selphie’s garden festival prep, but you have a whole army here but no damned rope?
 Or as Kyle joked: “Quistis, use your whip!”

 Things got all the sillier as we were attacked by Galbadian monsters along the way and spent a long chunk of time harvesting valuable Haste and Slow spells off some of their robots, all while Rinoa presumably held on for dear life.
 We would later plug the Haste spells into Zell’s Speed slot via a Junction, which made him so fast it was simply astonishing.
 We made sure to unlock a Speed Junction on our next GF as soon as possible to the do the same with a second party member.
-Unfortunately, the time it takes to navigate menus in combat is still a limiting factor, so the speed boost only counts for so much… it still counts for a great deal, don’t get me wrong, but there’s a cap!
+Unfortunately, the time it takes the player to navigate menus in combat is still a limiting factor, so the speed boost only counts for so much… it still counts for a great deal, don’t get me wrong, but there’s a cap!

 At this point, we had to run to join up with Squall, who learned about Rinoa only to also hear from Xu over the intercom that boarders were going to attack the classroom where they were keeping the children!
 Any second now!
 Aaaaaannnnny sec— Yeah, Kyle and I stopped to Draw more magic along the way, so long that Xu’s prediction that the Galbadians would attack the classroom at all started to look outright magical.
 After rescuing the children, the Garden’s doctor calls for Squall, only to reveal she… doesn’t have anything to talk about?
 But after a conference, during which Squall said they were going to lose when the next wave hits she advises them to attack and defeat Seifer, because this is a video game and fuck if beating the boss doesn’t help more often than not.
 This is the logic going on here.
 We’re going to lose any second, go clear a dungeon and fight a boss and all will be well.
 In any event, they decide to ram Galbadia Garden to gain access.